MazeTech89/SecAppProgCA2/SecureAppProjectDocumentation.md

 ## 2. Introduction
 In this project, an open-source web application is developed using Node.js with Express for the backend and React for the frontend.
 The database is SQLite3.
 The application demonstrates both vulnerable (insecure) and secure coding practices, focusing on SQL Injection, XSS, and Sensitive Data Exposure.
 Two implementations are provided: an insecure version (with vulnerabilities) and a secure version (with mitigations and security features).

+## Technical Overview

+This project is a full-stack web application built with a React frontend, an Express.js backend, and a SQLite3 database.
+The backend exposes both secure and intentionally insecure RESTful API endpoints to demonstrate common web vulnerabilities (such as SQL Injection, XSS, and Sensitive Data Exposure) and their mitigations.
+Security features in the secure implementation include JWT-based authentication, CSRF protection, security headers via Helmet, and request logging with Morgan.
+The application is designed for educational purposes, focusing on secure coding practices, vulnerability demonstration, and clear documentation rather than UI/UX design.

 ## 3. Software Requirement Specification

 ### General Description